mongodb/specifications/source/change-streams.rst

     * - CursorKilled
       - 237

+- a server error response with an error message containing the substring "not master" or "node is recovering"

-An error on an aggregate command is not a retryable error.
-Only errors on a getMore command may be considered retryable errors.
+An error on an aggregate command is not a resumable error.
+Only errors on a getMore command may be considered resumable errors.

-The criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
+The criteria for resumable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
 See `What do the additional error codes mean?`_ for the reasoning behind these additional errors.